 A plea offer may be provided to you at the end of the proffer session or soon there after.
 Another option is an immunity agreement which assures that you will not be prosecuted.
 In either scenario, you will likely have to agree to testify against others.
 If no agreement is reached, you will likely be free to leave.
 While nothing you said can be used against you to support the Government’s case, they can still use the information you gave them to further their investigation.
 Furthermore, if you are found to have deliberately lied to them, you can be charged in that regard, i.e. Martha Stewart.

 While the decision to proffer, like all major decisions in a case, is up to you, it should not be made without the assistance of a skilled white collar crime attorney.
 There must be a purpose behind it.
 Just showing up to see what happens is a huge mistake that can lead to disaster.
 The attorney should discuss all pro’s and con’s as well as alternative options.

 There are any number of reasons to proffer and not to proffer.
-If you have been contacted by any law enforcement agency or any other agency that requests you to make a proffer, give a statement or turn over any document, call an attorney right away.
-If you have an attorney that does not have experience in this area, it probably makes sense to replace that attorney or, at the very least, hire another attorney as a consultant.
-If you think you need an attorney for a white collar crime issue in New Jersey, New York or the surrounding areas, call me today.
-If you need me to come on as a consultant anywhere in the country, call me to discuss.
+If you have been contacted by any law enforcement agency or any other agency that requests you to make a proffer, give a statement or turn over any document, call our team of tough, smart proffer attorneys right away.
+If you already have an attorney but he or she does not have experience in this area, it probably makes sense to replace that attorney or, at the very least, hire another attorney as a consultant.
+No matter where you live, our proffer session lawyers and consultants can help you.
+Call using the toll free number above to discuss your case with us for free.